OscarC2009/CPP-Mushroom-Macro/README.md

 --------------------------------------------

-I know this program is by no far the best, or the most efficient, but it was fun making. :)
+I know this program is by no means the best, or the most efficient, but it was fun making. :)